guidofa/brastlewark/README.md

 <br>

 ## Technical details and how to run it
-The app is made with VIPER architecture using Xcode 12.4 if you want to run it run clone the proyect and run 'Pod install' on the folder that contains the 'podfile' file.
-More info at https://cocoapods.org/ the iOS deployment target is 14.4
+The app is made with Swift using VIPER architecture and Xcode 12.4 as IDE, if you want to run it clone the project and run 'Pod install' on the folder that contains the 'podfile' file.
+More info at https://cocoapods.org/ the iOS deployment target is 14.4.

+## Design details
+### Color Pallete (Hexa codes)
+* #E8DED2
+* #A3D2CA
+* #5EAAA8
+* #056676

+### Fonts
+* Montserrat
+* AmaticSC

 ## Thirdparty libraries used in this project
 Kingfisher: Used for images management (caché and loaders) https://github.com/onevcat/Kingfisher